pclaesen/blockchain-developer-bootcamp-final-project/README.md

 4. You can now query the on-chain records for the company records you submitted.
 There will be 3 valid signatures for these records, and the dapp will return these valid records.

-# Ideas / things to add
+## Ideas / things to add

  - Multisig wallets
- - Make sure only certain actors can sign in: How will we verify a bank as 'bank actor' in the process, etc.
+ - Ability for end-users to verify the official wallet address of a business.

+## Public Ethereum Account
+0xd97fA6CCc45D404fD369D3aDfD440F5e8Ff85477